saltyorg/docs/docs/sandbox/settings.md

 # The Settings File

-The configuration file for Saltbox Community settings is called settings.yml and is located at `/opt/community/settings.yml`
+The configuration file for Saltbox Sandbox settings is called settings.yml and is located at `/opt/sandbox/settings.yml`

 settings.yml